-- Have we created and assigned change teams to operate at each level of the project?
+- Have we created and assigned change teams to operate at each project level?

 - Do we have a strategy for recruiting volunteers?

-Once these questions have been answered and plans have been made, it is time to prepare a set of questions to ask about the plan’s execution.
+Once the change project staff answers these questions, it is time to prepare a set of questions to ask about the plan’s execution.

 - Have we established KPIs and built mechanisms for tracking those metrics?